-What LGBTQ+ representation is there in Lightyear?
+What LGBTQ+ representation is there in 'Strange World'?

 What other LGBTQ+ representation has there been in Disney films?

-Before Lightyear, there had been very little significant LGBTQ+ representation in Disney animated films.
+Before Strange World and Lightyear, there had been very little significant LGBTQ+ representation in Disney animated films.
 One of the most overt examples was 2020's Onward, which featured a female police officer who refers to "my girlfriend" — though said girlfriend is never shown.
 When the film was released in Russia, the word "girlfriend" was changed to "partner."

 In 2016, Finding Dory briefly showed an apparent lesbian couple, but the filmmakers declined to confirm this.
 Similarly, 2019's Toy Story 4 showed a child being brought to school and picked up by what looked to be his two moms in a few quick shots.
 Pixar's 2020 short film Out revolved around a gay man as its main character, a big step for the studio, though it was released on Disney+ and not shown in front of a feature film like other Pixar shorts often are.

 In Disney's non-Pixar animated movie Zootopia from 2016, the main character lives next door to a gay married antelope couple, but this isn't at all clear in the movie itself.
 And in 2013's Frozen, fans have speculated the trading post owner Oaken might be gay, as we see his family appears to consist of a man and several kids.
-But once again, this was never explicit.
+But once again, this is never explicit.

 There have also been examples of fans reading animated characters as LGBTQ+, even though this isn't stated on-screen, including Elsa from Frozen and Li Shang from Mulan.
 More recently, some critics read a gay subtext into Pixar's 2021 film Luca, which centers around the relationship between two young boy sea monsters.